The School Counselor and School Counseling Programs

 - Discussing the priorities of the school counseling program in the annual administrative conference

-School counselors participate as members of the educational team and use the skills of leadership, advocacy and collaboration to promote systemic change as appropriate.
+School counselors participate as members of the educational team and use the skills of leadership, advocacy, and collaboration to promote systemic change.
 The framework of a school counseling program consists of the following four components: define, manage, deliver and assess.
 See “The ASCA National Model: A Framework for School Counseling Programs” for more detailed information.

 DEFINE